 Note: there may be more than one binary download option which might cause the file name to differ.

-sudo apt update sudo apt install -y python-rosdep sudo rosdep init # if already initialized you may continue rosdep update
+sudo apt update sudo apt install -y python-rosdep sudo rosdep init rosdep update

 Set your rosdistro according to the release you downloaded.

-CHOOSE_ROS_DISTRO=crystal # or bouncy rosdep install --from-paths ros2-linux/share --ignore-src --rosdistro $CHOOSE_ROS_DISTRO -y --skip-keys "console_bridge fastcdr fastrtps libopensplice67 libopensplice69 osrf_testing_tools_cpp poco_vendor rmw_connext_cpp rosidl_typesupport_connext_c rosidl_typesupport_connext_cpp rti-connext-dds-5.3.1 tinyxml_vendor tinyxml2_vendor urdfdom urdfdom_headers"
+rosdep install --from-paths ros2-linux/share --ignore-src --rosdistro eloquent -y --skip-keys "console_bridge fastcdr fastrtps libopensplice67 libopensplice69 osrf_testing_tools_cpp poco_vendor rmw_connext_cpp rosidl_typesupport_connext_c rosidl_typesupport_connext_cpp rti-connext-dds-5.3.1 tinyxml_vendor tinyxml2_vendor urdfdom urdfdom_headers"

 If you would like to use another DDS or RTPS vendor besides the default, eProsima’s Fast RTPS, you can find instructions here.